 The following lighthouses are privately owned and closed to the public, but you can still catch a peek of them from certain spots close by.

-Liston Front Range
+Liston Range Front Light

 Liston Front Range is on the Delaware River and can be viewed several miles south of Port Pen along Route 9, close to the intersection of St. Augustine Road and Bayview Road.